API

 Media Query builder

-helper that provides a nice DSL.
+Writing media queries can be made easy with the help of the mq helper that provides a nice DSL.
 Simply chain the exposed methods to build the desired media query string.

 import styled, { mq } from '@n3e/styled';